 Before You Begin

-You have two options when setting up a Minecraft Server, you can set it up on your own computer, or you can pay a small monthly fee and host one online.
+You have two options when creating a Minecraft Server, you can set it up on your own computer, or you can pay a small monthly fee and host one online.

 For those looking to set up the server on their own computer, this article will walk you through installing Minecraft Server on Windows 10.
 This article focuses on how to install the java version.

 - A Windows 10 desktop or server